mitrefccace/fendesk/README.md

 # ACE Fendesk Project

-Fendesk is a server that simulates Zendesk for ACE Direct in a Suitcase or anyone who needs a Zendesk simulator.
+Fendesk is a server that simulates a ticketing system for ACE Direct or any client that needs a simple ticketing system.

 ### SSL Configuration